AdobeDocs/adp-devsite-utils/README.md

 - Use `--verbose` to troubleshoot issues
 - The script defaults to `stage` environment for safety
 - Each redirect becomes a dictionary item in Fastly that can be used for URL rewriting at the edge
+- When removing redirects, you can use the same `redirects.json` file format - only the Source keys will be used for deletion

 ## Deployment